 Tank Car, Truck, and Ship Loaders who work in New Jersey, Oregon, or Washington, make the highest salaries.

-How much do Tank Car, Truck, and Ship Loaders make in different U.S. states?
+How much do Tank Car, Truck, and Ship Loaders make in each U.S. state?

 |State||Annual Mean Salary|

-Tools & Technologies Used by Tank Car, Truck, and Ship Loaders
+What Tools do Tank Car, Truck, and Ship Loaders Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Tank Car, Truck, and Ship Loaders: